Pour Lui: 2018: Graduation from Bis and joining Billie Idle

 Pour Lui announced her intention to graduate from Bis in January, a decision which would be made final at the group's Ryogoku Kokugikan show in March.
 Her last song with Bis was "Dipromise", intended to be a farewell song to her.
 A music video for the song was released, showing various footage of Pour Lui taken from 2009 to 2018.

 On April 1, Pour Lui announced that she intended to start a new career as a YouTuber, launching her channel "BYS: Brand-new YouTuber Society".

 Pour Lui made a surprise appearance during the encore of the final show of Billie Idle's "P.S.R.I.P."
 Tour where she performed a cover of Seikima-II's "Fire After Fire" with the group.
 It was then announced that she would be joining the group as a full-time member starting June 6.

 2019–2020: Billie Idle's disbandment and formation of Piggs

 In October 2019, it was announced that Billie Idle would dissolve after the last performance of their one-man tour titled "BILLIE IDLE TOUR LAST ORGY" on December 28 of the same year.

-On January 6, 2020, it was revealed that Pour Lui had founded her own company, PourPourLand, and would be forming a new group under the temporary name "Idol Laboratories", which she would produce and be a member of.
+On January 6, 2020, it was revealed that Pour Lui had founded her own company, PourPourLand, and would be forming a new group under the temporary name "Idol Laboratories", of which she would produce and be a member.
 It was also announced that Pour Lui would release her second solo album, The World Is Pour Lui's II, on March 11.
 The final line-up of the group temporarily named "Idol Laboratories" was revealed in April alongside the name Piggs.
 They released their debut album, Hallo Piggs, on July 1.

+2025-2026: Graduation from Piggs and formation of Pigmonz

+Pour Lui announced that she would be graduating from Piggs on November 29, 2025.
+She would also be forming a new idol group of whom, like Piggs, she would simultaneously be the producer and a member.

+On January 9, 2026, she revealed the name for her new idol project: Pigmonz.
+The group debuted on March 21, 2026.